 How it all started…

 In 2003 Bill Wood met a young lady named Patty Kempf.
 Patty had cerebral palsy and had difficulty moving her hands.
 She explained to Bill that she enjoyed reading very much, but now she had to use a pencil in her mouth to turn the pages.
 She asked Bill if he could come up with a better way to read her books.
 Bill and Patty had both fun and frustrating times as they developed and perfected his design.
-Bill told us working with Patty filled him up are excitement and energy than anything else.

-About the same time, another gentleman named Bill Deimling was working on adapting some assistive devices for a family member with a similar illness.
+About the same time, another gentleman named Bill Deimling was working on adapting assistive devices for a family member with a similar illness.
 His therapist told Bill “You know, I know another guy that is doing similar things.
 Maybe you should meet.”
 The two Bills began helping each other, and one day while Bill Wood was at Bill Deimling’s factory picking up some parts, Bill Sand bumped in to them, and the idea of creating commercial grade assistive devices for the people they knew was born.
 Soon after their discussion all three met at LaRosa’s to solidify their new mission.
-That night over dinner they came up with the name and shortly begain a word-of-mouth advertising campaign introducing themselves as “May We Help”.
+That night over dinner they came up with the name and shortly began a word-of-mouth advertising campaign introducing themselves as “May We Help”.

 Sadly, Bill Wood passed away in the fall of 2010.
-The number of people he assisted is too many to count, and his commitment and vision will be sorely missed.
+The number of people he assisted is too many to count, and his commitment and vision is sorely missed.
 However, because of his dedication and enthusiasm we now have over one hundred volunteers and hundreds of completed projects in our portfolio.

 Meet the Bills